Kidney Cancer

 The entire kidney (nephrectomy).

-The kidney, some of the surrounding healthy tissue, nearby lymph nodes, and the adrenal gland in certain cases (radical nephrectomy).
+The kidney, some of the healthy tissue around it, nearby lymph nodes, and sometimes the adrenal gland (radical nephrectomy).

-A procedure to block the artery that supplies blood to the tumor, which kills the cancer cells (embolization).
+Embolization.
+This is a procedure to block the artery that supplies blood to the tumor.

 Follow these instructions at home: